yangshun/tech-interview-handbook/interviewers/basics.md

 ## Disclaimer

-These items will all change based on your specific company and needs but these items area starting point.
+All these items will change based on your specific company and needs but these items area are the starting point.

 ## Items To Consider